 There are a lot of questions about using invoices particularly on how long it will take to keep files invoice.
 Business recordkeeping is good when you make it a good habit rather than thinking it is your job to keep it because you are paid to do it.
-Your employees that are assigned on your financial or accounting tasks should consider organizing and keeping invoices or any kind of important documents as an everyday practice just like when they needed to clock in or clock out at work, cook every mealtime, or clean house during their day off.
-Admit it that sometimes your staff does careless things and monitoring their financial work is crucial as the IRS will require you to keep your business financial records.
+Your employees that are assigned to your financial or accounting tasks should consider organizing and keeping invoices or any kind of important documents as an everyday practice just like when they needed to clock in or clock out at work, cook every mealtime, or clean house during their day off.
+Admit that sometimes your staff does careless things and monitoring their financial work is crucial as the IRS will require you to keep your business financial records.
 Your tax filing process is needed to be complete and accurate to make all your claims valid.

 Here are some of the questions guide that you need to know:

 - HOW LONG TO KEEP YOUR RECEIPTS OR INVOICES?

 Your receipts or invoices together with your tax records should keep at least 3 years and a maximum of seven years.
 The IRS How Long Should I Keep Records discussed that the period of limitations stated is the period of time in which you can amend your tax return to claim a credit or refund, or the IRS can assess additional tax.